OctopusDeploy/docs/docs/projects/version-control/index.md

 Config-as-code is still in development.
 We strongly recommend not using it on critical production projects at this stage.
 :::

 The config-as-code EAP adds support for configuring Octopus projects with the details of a Git repository.
-For the EAP, is is the _deployment process_ which is version-controlled.
+For the EAP, this is the _deployment process_ which is version-controlled.

 It was important to us that the Octopus UI remain fully functional for version-controlled projects, and it has.
 You can continue to use the UI exactly as you always have, but with an additional super-power: Git branches are now exposed in the UI, allowing editing the deployment process on any branch via the UI.